arnicas/interactive-vis-course/Week6/README.md

 We will use queue() in a few weeks.

-## Homeworks
+## Homework

-**Homework1 Tooltips & Padding (12pt)**: Using the scatterplot you made for Week5, with your own data (from UNICEF data), make real tooltips using the method in emissions_scatterplot_tooltip.html.
-Remove your title text element from the dots, after you make the real tooltips.
-Add some padding the way I showed you above.
-Send gist as "Week 6: Scatter tooltips."
+* Video: For calm and friendly explanation of lines in d3, watch the line charts video from Scott Murray: https://www.youtube.com/watch?v=QiNi2aYANUc&list=PL0tDk-f4v1ujc8NrGswT158m2y_7bKs3B&index=2

+**Homework Multiple Lines (40pt)**:

-**Homework2 Multiple Lines (35pt)**: If you don't have it now, download some timeseries data.
-This means measures of something by year, such as under 5 mortality each year since 1990.
-Make sure you get more than one series, but on the same time scale, because we want multiple lines on your chart.
+If you don't have it now, download some timeseries data.
+This means measures of something by year.
+Make sure you get more than one series (ideally at least 10), but on the same time scale, because we want multiple lines on your chart.
 Combine files if you have to in javascript, or combine in Excel/text to make one file with all your data.

-* Give the lines mouseovers so that they look different when the mouse is over them, using classes and d3.classed.
+* Give the lines mouseovers so that they look different (bolder, thicker, color change?) when the mouse is over them, using classes and `d3.classed().`  Use a mouseover function.
-* Give them tooltips that identify what each line is.
+* Give them d3 tooltips that identify what each line is, using the code I showed this week(not a plugin from the internet).
+* Label the outlier lines in the right margin (the highest or lowest, ones that are different) using the techniques in "Labeling Lines Directly."
+Identify what those lines are with short text.
+* Put a short description and identify the source above your chart.

 The hardest part of this might be the data manipulations part.
+If you have data in the "long" format (a year per row) instead of wide (dates as columns), you might need help with it.
+Please email/see me.

-Please email/see me for help.
-Send gist and data as "Week 6: My Line Plot."
+Send gist and data as "Week 6: Line Plot."

-**Homework 3, Labeled Lines**: Label the outlier lines (the ones that are very high) on the line plot in multiple_lines.html, using a technique like in the examples above under "Labeling Lines Directly."
-The goal here is to have text on the chart at the end of the line, saying what country it is.
-You can use the last data point in the line to get the text coordinates.
-Email me the gist with "Week 6: Labeled Lines."